 Canopy management includes leaf, shoot, and cluster removal, as well as shoot positioning.
 The main reason for canopy management is to regulate fruit exposure to the sun to obtain optimal flavors and color, and therefore better wine.
-Smart canopy management also helps us eliminate the use of fungicides and enhances habitat for beneficial insects through better light penetration and air movement in the canopy.
+Smart canopy management also helps us eliminate the use of fungicides and enhances the habitat for beneficial insects through better light penetration and air movement in the canopy.

 There is a vast array of wildlife at Dollarhide.
-Ducks, geese, egrets, cranes, owls, bees, jackrabbits, foxes and a bald eagle family can be found frequenting one of the seven lakes on the property which teem with large mouth bass.
+Ducks, geese, egrets, cranes, owls, bees, jackrabbits, foxes and a bald eagle family can be found frequenting one of the seven lakes on the property, which teem with largemouth bass.
 Our rattlesnake population helps keep the burrowing pest population from munching on the vine roots and eroding hillsides with their tunnels.
 It is not uncommon to see mountain lion or bear prints after a rain, a warning to deer who love to eat grapes and tender young vines.

-St. Supéry creates its own compost from a byproduct of the winemaking process.
+We create our own compost from a byproduct of the winemaking process.
 Pomace — seeds, skin and stems left over after crush — is trucked back to Dollarhide to be composted over the winter and eventually returned to the vineyard soil as a viable fertilizer and organic matter booster/soil builder.
 Having plenty of open space allows us to pursue a large composting program like this, a rarity in Napa Valley.

 One of the most important things we do for sustainability is vineyard monitoring.
 Through the use of sticky traps and leaf monitoring, we are able to track pest thresholds established by the University of California and formulate a response.
 Thresholds are based on the principle that most pests are acceptable, and only when they reach levels that will damage the crop should they be spot-treated.
 Any pest control tactics are selected and applied in a manner that minimizes risks to human health, beneficial and non-target organisms and, of course, the environment.